Deep Black (video game)

 Deep Black is a third-person shooter video game developed by Biart and published by 505 Games for Microsoft Windows, PlayStation 3 and Xbox 360 in 2012.
 Initially entitled U-WARS and Underwater Wars, Russian studio Biart announced their publishing deal with 505 Games in July 2010, with a planned Q1 2011 release.
 At the time, it was only announced for the PlayStation 3 and Xbox 360, however a second announcement in October 2011 confirmed the game for OnLive.

 Deep Black was released on Steam on April 12, 2012, as Deep Black: Reloaded and for consoles on April 25 as Deep Black: Episode 1.
 The game features an orchestral score written by Jeremy Soule, best known for his work in the Elder Scrolls and Guild Wars series.
 As of 2023, the game was no longer available on the Steam storefront.

 Gameplay

 Most of the action in Deep Black takes place underwater, with players navigating the depths with "specialized underwater jet packs with integrated harpoons, mini submersibles and other high tech equipment."
 But it's not all swimming and shooting—505 promises a storyline with "complex science-fiction mystery, espionage, and bio-terror."

 Plot

-Deep Black takes place in the near future, in an unsteady world of chaos, espionage, terrorism and a desperate fight for world supremacy and possession of sophisticated biological weapons.
+Deep Black takes place in the near future amid political instability, espionage and terrorism, with competing factions seeking control of advanced biological weapons.